A quick introduction

 Most of the audio improvements focus on enhancing those PCM channels that the GBA featured.
 We’ve seen before that GBA games ultimately prioritised software sequencing over the PSG, and the result was quite impressive.

 Consequently, the new audio system features a total of 16 PCM channels, allowing to shift the mixing task to the hardware.
 PCM samples can either be 8-bit (GBA-style), 16-bit (optimal resolution) or ACPCM (compressed form).
-In any case, the mixer produces a 32 kHz stereo signal that can be played through the speaker (now stereo) or headphones.
-The mixer can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply some effects such as reverb.
+In any case, the mixer produces a stereo signal that can be played through the speaker (now stereo) or headphones.
+It can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply some effects such as reverb.

-(If you have trouble listening to it, please drop me a mail mentioning the browser and device you are using)
+(If you have trouble listening to it, please contact me mentioning the browser and device you are using)

 Be as it may, I had to boost the gain of the GBA soundtrack a little bit to normalise the loudness, which tends to affect the signal-to-noise ratio (just something to bear in mind while you switch between the two).
 Anyway, I hope you got a sense of how the sound subsystem has evolved.